 The 2021 Washington State Legislature directed WSIPP to conduct a research review of wilderness therapy programs.
 In its review, WSIPP must consider programs that offer behavioral health treatment services, prevention services, and examine whether programs are cost beneficial.
 WSIPP must also assess interest in these types of programs among, but not limited to, Washington State Tribes and prevention coalitions.
 WSIPP will partner with a content expert to complete its review.

 The legislature asked for a report on the research review and cost-benefit analyses by December 31, 2021.
 In June 2021, the WSIPP Board of Directors voted to extend this study deadline to June 30, 2022.
+The preliminary report can be found here.
 The legislature asked for a final report focusing on stakeholder interests by June 30, 2022.
 In June 2021, the WSIPP Board of Directors voted to extend the final study deadline to December 1, 2022.

 In Washington, whenever a person is convicted in superior court, the court may order the payment of a legal financial obligation (LFO) as part of the sentence.
 The 2021 Washington State Legislature directed WSIPP to study legal financial obligations in Washington State.
 WSIPP’s reports must explore the following: